Brooks Koepka

-Koepka claimed his first major championship at the U.S. Open in 2017 at Erin Hills, Wisconsin.
-He successfully defended his title in 2018 at Shinnecock Hills on Long Island, the first golfer to win consecutive U.S. Opens since Curtis Strange in 1988 and 1989.
-He won his third major at the 2018 PGA Championship at Bellerive Country Club, shooting a major-championship-record-tying 264 over 72 holes.
-His 2018 victories in the U.S. Open and the PGA Championship were the first instance of that double since Tiger Woods in 2000.
-He won his fourth major at the 2019 PGA Championship at Bethpage Black.

-Early years
+Brooks Koepka (/'kɛpkə/ KEP-kə; born May 3, 1990) is an American professional golfer who plays on the LIV Golf League.
+He is a former world number one in the Official World Golf Ranking.
+Koepka has won five major championships.

+After playing collegiately at Florida State University, Koepka turned professional in 2012 and began his career in Europe on the Challenge Tour.
+He secured promotion to the European Tour, where he won the 2014 Turkish Airlines Open and earned the European Tour Rookie of the Year award.
+The following year, Koepka won his first PGA Tour event, the Phoenix Open.
+He won his first major championship at the 2017 U.S. Open.
+He defended his U.S. Open title in 2018, and added his third and fourth major titles at the 2018 and 2019 PGA Championships.
+In 2022, Koepka joined LIV Golf.
+He won his fifth major at the 2023 PGA Championship.

+Early life and amateur career

-Born in West Palm Beach, Florida, Koepka was raised in Lake Worth, and attended Cardinal Newman High School in West Palm Beach.
+Born in West Palm Beach, Florida, on May 3, 1990, Koepka was raised in Lake Worth, and attended Cardinal Newman High School in West Palm Beach.

-Amateur career

 Koepka played college golf at Florida State University in Tallahassee, where he won three events and was a three-time All-American.
 He qualified for the 2012 U.S. Open as an amateur, but missed the cut by six strokes.

 Professional career

-2012–2013
+European Tour

 In the summer of 2012, Koepka turned professional and began playing on the Challenge Tour in Europe.
 He won his first title in September at the Challenge de Catalunya.
 In 2013, he had his second victory on the Challenge Tour, winning the 2013 Montecchia Golf Open.
 He followed this a month later with his third win, the Fred Olsen Challenge de España, where he set the tournament record, 260 (−24), and won by a record 10 strokes.

 Three weeks later, he had his third win of the year at the Scottish Hydro Challenge.
 With those three wins, he earned his European Tour card for the remainder of the 2013 season and for the full 2014 season.
 The day after his third Challenge Tour win of 2013, Koepka qualified for the 2013 Open Championship.
 Koepka made his debut as a member of the European Tour (he played in three events prior to promotion to membership) at the Scottish Open, finishing T12.